saverio-negro/saverio-negro/README.md

 ### 3. Quotly (Apple's WWDC Swift Student Challenge Winner 2025)

 **Quotly** is an app I truly hold dear to.
 It's a tool I heartedly developed to serve inspiration and motivation in people's life.
 "Quotly" tries to enhance self-awareness in a world that is continuously fast-pacing, and spark motivation and inspiration by allowing the user to write little reflections (memos) on a daily motivational quote; specifically, one reflection for each daytime.
-The quote is meant to accompany the user througout their day.
+The quote is meant to accompany the user throughout their day.

 <a href="https://github.com/saverio-negro/Quotly">Quotly</a>